sciZer0/7/v/README.md

 * Hyde Park

 <i><b>
-The enormous benefit from voting, among others, is that the more tokens are being locked up for voting, the less tokens are in real circulation — Voters (users) lock up their tokens not in exchange for rewards/interest.
+The enormous benefit from voting, among others, is that the more tokens are being locked up for voting, the less tokens are in real circulation — improperly, Voters (users) lock up their tokens not in exchange for rewards/interest.

 From day one, on the Vote blockchain, there are over 10 million Voters and a lot of Automatic and Non-Automatic Proposals to vote For or Against.